Abortion is legal in Illinois.

 You are entitled to options counseling that presents all 3 options in a neutral and factual way.
-No one should be directing your decision.
+No one else should be directing your decision.

 Please note: there are some organizations referred to as Crisis Pregnancy Centers that do not provide the full spectrum of reproductive health services.
-These centers do not typically provide the standard of care when it comes to counseling.
+These centers do not typically provide the standard of care when it comes to options counseling.
 They do not offer abortions or referrals to abortion providers.

 It is vital that pregnant people understand all the pregnancy options available to them, including abortion.
-In Illinois, you are not required to endure a waiting period, view an ultrasound, or take part in state-mandated informational text or video.
+In Illinois, you are not required to endure a waiting period, view an ultrasound, or review any state-mandated informational text or video in order to obtain an abortion.

 There are two kinds of abortion: medication and surgical.

 - Medication/Medical Abortion: A medication abortion uses two different medications to end a pregnancy.
-These pills are sometimes referred to as the “abortion pills" or “self-managed abortion”.
+These pills are sometimes referred to as the “abortion pills."
 You can obtain these medications at a medical office or via telehealth through a licensed healthcare provider in Illinois.
-You will be thoroughly counseled on how to take the medication and what to expect during the medication abortion process once you go home.
+You will be thoroughly counseled on how to take the medication and what to expect during the medication abortion process.
 A medication abortion does not require surgery or anesthesia; however, your provider may want you to get an ultrasound or blood work.
 You are usually able to have a medication abortion up until 10-11 weeks of pregnancy.
 It is 93-98% effective at ending a pregnancy, and it is most effective earlier on in the pregnancy.

-- You cannot tell the difference between a medication induced abortion and a spontaneous abortion.
-If you have complications with a medication abortion and seek medical care because of it, you do not have to tell the medical provider taking care of you that you had an induced medication abortion.
+- You cannot tell the difference between an induced abortion and a spontaneous abortion (i.e., a miscarriage).
+If you have complications with a medication abortion and seek medical care because of it, you do not have to tell the healthcare provider taking care of you that you had an induced medication abortion.